Home>Bonds>Sovereign Gold Bonds

 Individuals can also diversify their investment portfolio through sovereign gold bonds, which, in turn, compensates for exposure to stock market risks.
 In the event of the stock market downturn, gold tends to appreciate in value, thereby mitigating the overall risk level of an entire investment portfolio for the investors.

 Compared to physical gold investments and gold ETFs, a sovereign gold bond can arguably be more profitable, as it is backed by the highest financial authority.
 However, purchasing such sovereign bonds should be considered only after analysing the financial goals and time frame of investment, as considerable funds have to be kept locked in to realise subsequent returns in the future.
-Also, interested individuals need to follow the RBI’s website periodically to for successful subscription to such sovereign gold bonds.
+Also, interested individuals need to follow the RBI’s website periodically for successful subscription to such sovereign gold bonds.

 FAQs